 Unfortunately it is not.
 We cannot control who knows how to paint and who doesn't.
 So rather than take that chance we just say 'no painting'.
 You can, however, ask your property manager if the owner will let us paint it for you (at your cost).

 In most cases the answer is 'no'?
 Most of the units we manage have a "no pets" policy.

 Contact your property manager immediately and he/she will assist you with the process.
 Expect to have to pay to break a lease.

-You will be contacted in the second to last month before your lease expires to do an inspection and begin the lease renewal process.
-(If you have not been contacted inside that time period then please get in touch with us immediately.)
+You will be contacted several months before your lease expires to do an inspection and begin the lease renewal process.
+If you have not been contacted and are getting a bit worried then please get in touch with your property manager immediately.

 Always communicate.
 We can help you, but only if we know what is going on.
 We do not want to get involved in any drama.
 But we can possibly make payment arrangements or help in other ways.
 The best thing to do is ask.
 We want to help.